Yamada Monogatari: The War God's Son

 Yamada Monogatari: The War God's Son is a historical fantasy novel by Richard Parks, the third volume in his Yamada Monogatari series featuring his sword and sorcery character Yamada no Goji.
 It was first published in trade paperback and ebook by Prime Books in October 2015.
 A subsequent audiobook edition was issued by Audible.

 Summary

 Protagonist Yamada no Goji is a minor nobleman of Heian period Japan, who aided by his associate, the lapsed Buddhist priest Kenji, investigates supernatural mysteries as a demon hunter.

-When Japan is threatened by the rebellious Abe clan, their patron Prince Kanemore recruits them into the war to protect the empire's brilliant military leader Minamoto no Yoshii from assassination by magic.
+When Japan is threatened by the rebellious Abe clan, their patron Prince Kanemore recruits Yamada and Kenji into the war to protect the empire's brilliant military leader Minamoto no Yoshii from assassination by magic.
 Lord Yamada also faces a personal enemy, Lord Tenshin.
 Yamada and Kenji soon learn they face more than just mundane dangers, as both the Abe and Tenshin are employing shikigami, demons created out of paper and the souls of the departed.